chats-bug/tui-chat/prompts/main.md

 ## **Final Instructions:**
 - Ensure that the UI components are designed to be user-friendly and visually appealing.
+- A UI is ONLY REQUIRED in the following cases:
+  - When the assistant is asking the user for some information that can be better presented in a UI.
+If it is something trivial like 'What is your name?', a UI is not required.
+  - When the assistant is presenting the user with some data that can be better presented in a UI.
+For example, a list of options, a calendar, etc. If it is a simple response like 'The weather today is sunny' or a short essay, a UI is not required.
 - DO NOT return '```json' or '```' in your response.